parrt/msds692/notes/openapi.md

 `curl` writes the output to standard out so you can redirect into a file.

+Notice that we have to url encode the arguments, so ` ` becomes `+`.

 Next, let's look at how we might process JSON using the command line.
-First, install [jq](https://stedolan.github.io/jq/):
+First, install [jq](https://stedolan.github.io/jq/), which is a very handy JSON formatting and querying tool:

 ```bash
 $ brew install jq  # for macs